Ville Valo: HIM

 In 1991, Valo and Mikko "Mige" Paananen formed His Infernal Majesty.
 However, the band broke up in 1993 when Mige began his national military service.
-From 1992 to 1993, Valo played bass in the Donits-Osmo Experience as well.
 His Infernal Majesty was reformed in 1995 by Valo and Mikko "Linde" Lindstöm.
-After being rejoined by Mige, as well as keyboardist Antto Melasniemi and drummer Juhana "Pätkä" Rantala, His Infernal Majesty, now simply called HIM, released its debut album Greatest Lovesongs Vol. 666 in 1997.
+After being rejoined by Mige, as well as adding keyboardist Antto Melasniemi and drummer Juhana "Pätkä" Rantala, His Infernal Majesty, now simply called HIM, released its debut album Greatest Lovesongs Vol. 666 in 1997.
 In 2000, now with drummer Mika "Gas Lipstick" Karppinen and keyboardist Juska Salminen, HIM released Razorblade Romance, which reached the number one in Finland, Austria and Germany.
-Following the addition of Janne "Burton" Puurtinen on keyboards, the band released Deep Shadows and Brilliant Highlights (2001) and Love Metal (2003), which continued to further HIM's success across Europe.
+After replacing Salminen with Janne "Burton" Puurtinen, the band released Deep Shadows and Brilliant Highlights (2001) and Love Metal (2003), which continued to further HIM's success across Europe.
 The albums also paved the way for HIM's first tours in the United Kingdom and the United States.

 In 2005, HIM released Dark Light, which became the group's most commercially successful album to date.
 It also gave HIM the distinction of being the first Finnish group in history to receive a gold record in the United States.
 Dark Light was followed up by 2007's Venus Doom.
 While not as successful as its predecessor, it gave HIM its highest chart position in the United States and garnered the band its first and only Grammy nomination.
 After 2010's Screamworks: Love in Theory and Practice, HIM entered an extended hiatus after Gas Lipstick was forced to take medical leave.
 Following several months of uncertainty, the band regrouped and released Tears on Tape in 2013.
 Gas Lipstick later announced his departure from the band in 2015.
 He was replaced by Jukka "Kosmo" Kröger.
 Preliminary work on another album was started, but the band ultimately felt like "there was nothing left to give collectively".
 On 5 March 2017, HIM announced that the band would be disbanding following a farewell tour.
 HIM played its final show on New Year's Eve 2017 as a part of its annual Helldone Festival.